jtemporal/django-travel-diaries/README.md

 - Other users
 - Use `uv` for project management
 - Generate post path through slug as opposed to the pk https://docs.djangoproject.com/en/5.1/ref/urls/#django.urls.path
-- Once a blog post is created with a pre-existing local, add that blog post to the list in the local automatically